What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 First-home buyers may get a better chance in some segments.
 They may face less investor competition for established properties, especially lower-priced apartments, units and houses, in over supplied locations.

-If they believe they can pick up a quality inner city property for cheap, they might have to keeping waiting.
-With less quality properties coming into the market, and a never ending demand, they will get the same "outpriced" feeling.
+But if they believe they can pick up a quality inner city property for cheap, they might have to keeping waiting.
+With less quality properties coming into the market, and a never ending demand for them, they will get the same "outpriced" feeling.
 The new negative gearing and CGT changes does nothing to improve this feeling.
+It will, in fact make it worse.
+Good properties will be harder to come by.

 If they are serious about home ownership, they might have look further, in locations which currently do not have supply issues.
 But what the budget did not mention is, even these locations, which used to be cheaper, will be more expensive, as investors are now attracted to them.
 First home buyers will need to expect to pay more to buy them, due to the higher competition.